deepak69/mcpdev/README.md

 # Agentic UI with MCP Integration

 A Next.js application that demonstrates an agentic UI with a reusable chat interface and custom component rendering using MCP-UI.
+It includes a fully working local MCP server implemented via a Next.js API route that returns MCP UI resources (text/html) rendered with `@mcp-ui/client`.

 ## 🏗️ Architecture